All the making out facts you were afraid to ask.

 We use "XOXO" as an affectionate afterthought to our signature all the time in cards and love letters, but not many people know its origin story.
-Historians trace it back in the Middle Ages when most people couldn't read or write.
+Historians trace it back to the Middle Ages when most people couldn't read or write.
 The peasants used to mark "X" as a stand-in signature and then kissed the document as an added gesture of sincerity.

 On July 16, 1439, King Henry VI banned kissing in England.
 (I know, seriously, what a buzzkill.)
 His reasoning?
 It was to curtail the spread of disease in the kingdom.
 Duly note that his mental breakdown around 1453 required his wife, Margaret of Anjou, to assume control of his kingdom.
 (So that's the level of crazy we were dealing with at this time.)

 Oh, the French.
 Apparently in the early 20th century, so many French commuters were getting frisky on the train that they had to ban kissing altogether.
 So whenever you feel the train slow to a stop and hear the conductor's drone voice call out over the intercom that the train has stopped "due to a sick passenger aboard the train ahead"... you might have an idea of what's up.

 Call it the (germ-infested) luck o' the Irish.
 Over 400,000 tourists gather to kiss the Blarney Stone near Cork, Ireland, every year — dubbing it the most "unhygienic" tourist attraction in the world.
 According to local legend, those who bend over backwards to kiss the stone are "greatly" rewarded with "the gift of the gab" — essentially, meaning flattery.
-So if you're looking to be a sweet talker, you might want to take a trip to Blarney Castle.
+So if you're looking to obtain the name of sweet talker, you might want to take a trip to Blarney Castle.
 But be warned!
 It's been said that people have fallen to their deaths attempting the superstitious feat.

 8. We almost didn't have epic movie kisses!